-Site was developed on a Macintosh more specifically, an aging but serviceable Beige G3 Desktop with 512MB of RAM, running Mac OS 8.6.
-(Now am up to a Mirror Dual-Door G4 Dual Boot, running 9.2.2 and OSX 10.3.1.)
+Original site was developed on a Macintosh more specifically, an aging but serviceable Beige G3 Desktop with 512MB of RAM, running Mac OS 8.6.
+(By 2003 was up to a Mirror Dual-Door G4 Dual Boot, running 9.2.2 and OSX 10.3.1.)
 Data stored and archived over four hard disks of various capacities, as well as ZIP 100 disks and an out-of-control collection of assorted home-burned CD-R discs.

 - Adobe Acrobat, Illustrator and

 BBEdit, a text editor with the power of GREP and known as "Software That Doesn't Suck."

 Marius Soutier's excellent freeware HTML/CSS/MetaTagging product, no longer extant.